<aside> 💡 2/3rds of the world’s top 50 universities are located in the U.S. The country attracts the cream of the cream of the crop.

 Much broader academic plate.

 Yum.
 American Unis' philosophy is to make you a ‘well-rounded’ student.
 The US college path exposes you to a broad range of subjects, whatever you choose to study.
-As an Engineer, I took a Nigerian Film class, Art History, and Football.
-Other classes I’ve taken at CU include: Fashion, Soca & Dancehall, African American Studies, and Business School classes (as an undergrad).
-'Financial Engineering', my current course, doesn't exist in the UK.
+As an Engineer, I took a Nigerian Film class and Football.
+Other classes I’ve taken at CU include: Fashion, African American Studies, and Business School classes (as an undergrad).

 Harvard Computer Science class